Budibase/website/content/blog/inside-it/digital-enablement.md

 This is because they have an outsized impact on the effectiveness of any technical changes we’ll perform next.
 For example, we need high-level buy-in before we can secure investment for new tools and infrastructure investment.

+Take a look at our guide to [API integration](https://budibase.com/blog/app-building/what-is-api-integration/).

 ### 4. Technical interventions

 Next, we can start making any required technical changes.
 We’ll typically want to start with any infrastructure changes that we need to make first before we think about implementing any new development tools.